duncangw1/ProgressiveBudget/README.md

 _Guidelines for usage & application demo._

-To use this application ...
-Please reference the gif below to see a demo of the app in action.
+To use this application simply type the name of the transaction and the amount, then select either **Add Funds** (for deposits) or **Subtract Funds** (for expenses).
+If you prefer to use the application offline or want to have it easily accessible from your desktop or mobile home screen, it is recommended to download it as a PWA (Progressive Web App).
+Follow this [PWA Installation Guide](https://medium.com/progressivewebapps/how-to-install-a-pwa-to-your-device-68a8d37fadc1), written by ScandiPWA on [Medium](https://medium.com/), to download the application.
+Also please reference the gif below to see a demo of the app in action.

 ![Progressive Budget Demo](public/assets/images/ProgressiveBudget.gif)